google/material-design-lite/docs/getting-started.md

 #### All components are modular

-Although when we initially set up this project we installed the `material-design-lite` package, that package is simply a thin wrapper around individual component packages, such as [mdl-typography](../packages/mdl-typography), [mdl-button](../packages/mdl-button), [mdl-textfield](../packages/mdl-textfield), and [mdl-ripple](../packages/mdl-ripple).
+Although when you initially set up this project you installed the `material-design-lite` package, that package is simply a thin wrapper around individual component packages, such as [mdl-typography](../packages/mdl-typography), [mdl-button](../packages/mdl-button), [mdl-textfield](../packages/mdl-textfield), and [mdl-ripple](../packages/mdl-ripple).
 Even the `autoInit()` function [lives in its own package](../packages/mdl-auto-init), which the `material-design-lite` package uses to register all of the individual components to their names used